brysalazar12/jqform/README.md

 ---

-### 5. message
+### 5. messages

-This list of message will be use instead the default error messages.
+This list of messages will be use instead the default error messages.
 The format is field id **.** validator name.

 **html**
 ```html